37 Thoughtful Gifts New Homeowners Will Actually Want

 This new homeowner gift is certain to bring comfort and warmth to a new house.
 The fan-favorite L.L.
 Bean ultrasoft comfort flannel sheet set is true to its name, and it promises to resist shrinking, fading, and pilling.
 Brushed cotton flannel is ideal for winter nights, but homeowners will be grateful for their beautifully made bed year-round.

 Add bright, natural blooms to bookshelves with a set of vase bookends.
 The handmade glass bookends are ideal for small storage, and we love seeing florals among the stacks.
 To complete this thoughtful housewarming gift, consider getting silk flowers that match your friend’s style.

 It’s time to explore the new neighborhood!
-Whether your friends are stargazing, camping, or going to the beach at their new home, a large picnic blanket will go a long way.
+Whether your friends are stargazing, camping, or going to the beach at their new home, a large picnic towel will go a long way.
 This oversize towel is made from organic cotton and since it's meant to be regularly laundered (unlike many blankets), it's a natural choice for an Instagram-worthy picnic.

 Home is where the heart is, but sometimes you still miss it.
 If your new college student or homeowner is worried about adjusting to a new state, consider gifting him or her a familiar memory.
 The state-theme Homesick candle line channels iconic scents designed to bring back memories of an old place and time.